FunnierBe/funnierbe.github.io/_posts/23-02-14-Pay-Attention.md

 It is not one bit funny.

+It is not one bit funny ... but try to see the humor in it.

+It is not one bit funny ...
+God can see the humor in it, even when you refuse to.

 # Your stairs are trying to kill you.

 Well, it's not just your stairs ... pretty much ever last thing in the world can be used as a weapon ... even little viral particles, diseases ... you are constantly under attack from things and you don't even realize it.